Manataka American Indian Council

 For thousands of years, this magnificent site was the gathering place of many nations.
 Tribal leaders and spiritual elders made pilgrimages to the Great Ma-na-ta-ka Mountain to sit in great councils with many tribes.
 Some came every seven years, others came every eleven years, and others made the journey more frequently depending on local custom.

 Tribal leaders prayed and made peace offerings to the Creator, the Great Manataka (Place of Peace) Mountain and each other.
-They danced and sang around huge campfires in the narrow valley situated between the Manataka mountain and her sister mountain, today called North Mountain.
-Her other sister mountain, today called Indian Mountain stood guardian to her east.
-Daughters of the first nations gathered rare medicinal herbs found in great abundance in a large area surrounding Manataka in the shape of a circle.
-Their sons found precious clear crystals, gold, silver, pyrite, and whetstones.
+They danced and sang around huge campfires in the narrow valleys situated between the Manataka mountain and her two sister mountains, today called North Mountain and Indian Mountain standing strong to her east.
+Daughters of the first nations gathered rare medicinal herbs found in great abundance in large areas surrounding Manataka.
+Their sons found precious clear crystals, gold, silver, pyrite, and novaculite whetstones.

 Spiritual elders also brought gifts from their tribes to Manataka.
 Some gifts were intended to establish friendships and diplomacy between various tribes and others were personal gifts between long-time friends.
 Trade items were also exchanged on blankets spread out in dozens of camps just outside the sacred valley.
 Other, more precious gifts brought to Manataka were not intended for humans, but were ceremonial offerings for the sacred mountain.